rcl-ssl/docs/authorization/sign-in-accounts.md

 ![image](../images/authorization_signin/signin-aad-associate.png)

-- After the account is associated with your subscription, sign in with the Work or School account in the RCL Portal.
+- After the account is associated with your subscription, sign in with the Work or School account in the RCL SSL Portal.

 # Access Control